 For clip on models, choose where you are going to wear it and clip it on.
-Make sure it feels secure and that your arm or other body part doesn't bump it off when you walk or run.
+Make sure it feels secure and that your purse, backpack, arm or other body part doesn't bump it off when you walk or run.

 Now you're ready to track your daily activity.
 So…like….stand up and walk around!

-Next Steps: After the Setup
+Next Steps: Fitbit, After the Setup

 If you are reviewing your activity on your computer, you can find your step count by clicking Log and then Activities.
 You can change the time frame from today, a week, a month or a year or use the calendar function to set whatever time frame you want.
 You can see above that I'm not perfect but I'm improving!
 That is the whole point.

 As you are poking around your Fitbit dashboard Log section, you might notices you can track a TON of stuff.
 You can enter your weight, your goal weight, what food you ate today, how much water you drank, non-walking activities and sleep.
 Take your pick as to which goals matter to you.
 You don't have to jump in and do everything on the first day….but I suppose you could!

 If you are using the app, you will see icons at the bottom of your screen and those are the buttons you click to maneuver between the different sections of the app.
 The sections are Dashboard, Challenges, Friends and Account.
 Any red circles at the bottom indicate you have a notification in that section.
 In the screen shot above I have a notification that my cousin invited me to a weekly challenge!
 Woo!